 In Tudor times you would be lucky if you could travel 50 or 60 kilometers a day.
 It normally took a week to travel from London to Plymouth.
 However rich people deliberately traveled slowly.
 They felt it was undignified to hurry and they took their time.

-Goods were sometimes transported by packhorse (horses with bags on their sides).
+Goods were sometimes transported by packhorses (horses with bags on their sides).
 Also, carriers with covered wagons carried goods and sometimes passengers.
 However when possible people preferred to transport goods by water.
 All around England, there was a ‘coastal trade’.
 Goods from one part of the country, such as coal, were taken by sea to other parts.

-From the middle of the 17th-century stagecoaches ran regularly between the major towns.
+From the middle of the 17th century stagecoaches ran regularly between the major towns.
 However, they were very expensive and they must have been very uncomfortable without springs on rough roads.
 There was also the danger of highwaymen.